 in partnership with Beaumont Health to get patients to and from their medical appointments at more than 200 facilities safely and on time, and may be expanding to serve other healthcare systems in southeast Michigan.

-"People ride public transportation to spend money or make money," Donigan says, and the return on investment in public transportation is good, with each dollar spent on transportation generating about $4.
+"People ride public transportation to spend money or make money," Donigan says, and the return on investment in public transportation is good, with each dollar spent on transportation generating about $4, she says.

 "Public transportation is not a loser," she says.
 "It's a winner for the economy."